iSumsoft» Windows Tips » Add More RAM Increasing Laptop/PC Performance

 4. Remove any RAM you are replacing.

-If all the RAM slots are filled, you'll be removing existing DIMMs and replacing them with the new higher capacity versions you bought.
-Note that when handing your modules, hold along the side edges and avoid touching components and gold pins.
+If all RAM slots are filled, you'll need to remove the existing DIMMs and replace them with the new, higher-capacity modules.
+Handle the modules by the edges to avoid touching the components and gold pins.

 5. Install the New RAM.

-Align notches on the module to ridges in the slot.
-Firmly insert module at 45-degree angle.
-Push down until clips snap into place.
-When the RAM is installed, reassemble system and reconnect the battery.
+Align the notches on the module with the ridges in the slot.
+Insert the module firmly at a 45-degree angle.
+Push down until the clips snap into place.
+Once the RAM is installed, reassemble the system and reconnect the battery.